-(a) Weekly Lecture Quizzes (2.5%)
+(a) Weekly Lecture Quizzes (5%)

-- (i) D2L Quizzes are open-book and the use of the PowerPoint slides is encouraged - (ii) Quizzes will be available at the start of each week and close the following Tuesday at 5pm - (iii) Each quiz allows for 2 attempts, with your highest grade being kept - (iv) A missed submission will count as a zero for that week - (b) Weekly Pre-Lab Questions and Lab Completion (2.5%) - (i) Each lab will have questions to complete in the lab manual PRIOR to arrival to the lab session - (ii) Before leaving each lab, manuals will be checked by instructor for completion and accuracy - (c) Weekly Lab Assignments (20%) - (i) Lab assignments are due one week after the lab session and may be in the form of a D2L quiz, a hand-written or typed report, and/or demonstration of in-lab data - (ii) Written assignments are allowed to be submitted ONE day late with a 10% penalty but will not be accepted after that - (d) Lecture Exams (10%, 15%, and 25%) - (i) Lecture exams #1 and #2 take place during regular lecture hours and are NOT cumulative, nor open-book.
-Phones/smart watches are NOT permitted and will result in a zero on the exam if found on your person. - (ii) Lecture exam #3 is cumulative and takes place during final exam week.
-A study guide specifying previous content that will be covered will be provided one week prior to the exam. - (e) Lab Exams (12.5% and 12.5%) - (i) Lab exams take place during regular lab hours and are NOT cumulative nor open-book.
-They are strictly based on lab material/content.
+- (i) D2L Quizzes are open-book and the use of the PowerPoint slides is encouraged - (ii) Quizzes will be available at the start of each week and close the following Monday at 5pm (no late submissions accepted) Text assignments are found in D2L - (iii) Each quiz allows for 2 attempts, with your highest grade being kept (a missed submission will count as a zero for that week)

+(b) Weekly Pre-Lab Questions (5%)

+- (i) Each lab will have questions to complete in the lab manual PRIOR to arrival to the lab session - (ii) If the questions are not completed by the beginning of the lab session, a zero will be given (no late submissions) - (c) Weekly Lab Assignments and text assignments(25%) - (i) Lab assignments are due one week after the lab session and may be in the form of a D2L quiz, a hand-written or typed report, and/or demonstration of in-lab data - (ii) Written assignments are allowed to be submitted ONE day late with a 10% penalty but will not be accepted after that - (d) Lecture Exams (10%, 15%, and 20%) - (i) Lecture exams #1 and #2 take place during regular lecture hours and are NOT cumulative, nor open-book.
+Phones/smart watches are NOT permitted and will result in a zero on the exam. - (ii) Lecture exam #3 is cumulative and takes place during final exam week - (e) Lab Exams (10% and 10%) - (i) Lab exams take place during regular lab hours and are NOT cumulative nor open-book.
+They are strictly based on lab material/content